 Family intervention is not easy to do without professional help, as many things can and do go wrong.
 Most families are not prepared for the worst-case scenario and do not know how to proceed if the intervention does not go right.
 Professional interventionists prepare families for the worst-case scenario and prepare them to expect everything.
 More importantly, the family is taught how to manage the situations as they arise and not deviate from the plan of helping their loved one get into treatment.

 During an intervention, the family discusses how addiction affects their lives and the life of the addict.
-The purpose is to encourage them to get help and attend treatment.
+The purpose is to encourage them to get help and attend treatment but the worst case scenario can happen and if you are not prepared, it can devastating.
 Family intervention services combine education and support to provide the person with the opportunity to change their life for the better.
 Most people addicted to drugs or alcohol are in denial and find it challenging to face their situation’s harsh realities.
 Family interventions can be unpredictable, and there are numerous worst-case scenarios that a family should be aware of.

 The Drug Addicted Individual Does Not Show Up to the Intervention